simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 1. **Create a _Deployment_**: Open https://oai.azure.com/portal in a new browser tab.
 Go to Management / Deployments / Create new deployment.
     1. Select a model to use.  _gpt-35-turbo_ has the lowest price at the time of this writing.
     1. Choose the default version and standard deployment type.
     1. Provide a name for the deployment.
-We suggest using the same name as the "resource" defined earlier.
+We suggest using the same name as the model you've just selected (there is generally a 1 to 1 relationship with model and deployment).
 Record the name, you will need it later.
     1. Adjust advanced options if you like.
 Create.

 Note:  [Azure OpenAI pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) for chat/text is based on input and output tokens, and varies depending on the model chosen.
 Tokens currently cost between $0.0005 and $0.06 per thousand input tokens, $0.002 and $0.12 per thousand output tokens.
 It is always a good idea to double-check the pricing page when using a cloud provider.